A Bearable Darkness of Being: A Short Story

 A Note To Readers:

-If you found this article (or any of the others, for that matter) interesting, informative, entertaining, etc., please consider subscribing to the INSIGHTS email newsletter: simply enter your email into the form below (also in the right sidebar)—or, if you prefer, just use this simple quick sign-up form.
-(Bonus: INSIGHTS subscribers receive a 20% discount at Lifeology Store, at checkout simply enter the discount code included in the welcome email upon subscribing!)
+Subscriber-exlusive content is restricted via password protection, the password being provided in the welcome email upon subscribing to the Lifeology Blog newsletter.
+And besides, if you found this article (or any of the others, for that matter) interesting, informative, entertaining, etc., you should consider subscribing anyway: simply enter your email into the form in the sidebar—or, if you prefer, just use this simple quick sign-up form.

 ↓↓↓ Also, please hit the "Like" (thumbs up) button below.
 Thanks! ~ Rand